 One year.
 Two lives.
 Two members of the same family each saved a life by donating stem cells.
 Now they are waiting for their younger sister to be called to complete the circle.

 Yael (23) was the first to donate.
-She was told that a man with leukemia needs a transplant.
-“It’s his only chance to survive and i am the only one in the world who can donate since I am a genetic match to him.
+She was told that a man with leukemia needs a stem cell transplant transplant.
+“It’s his only chance to survive and I am the only one in the world who can donate since I am a genetic match to him.
 Can you imagine how that made me feel?!
 What an opportunity!
 Most people can go through a lifetime without having such an opportunity.
 I was thrilled.

 “Talya from Ezer Mizion walked me through the process and took care of every detail.
 Then came the day I was dreaming about – the day my cells would become part of a stranger whom I didn’t know but already felt close to.
 One day, completely unexpectedly – I was vacationing – Adi from Ezer Mizion sent me a letter from the recipient.
 There are no words to describe how I felt.
 It all became so much more real. ”